sandwi/vehicle-fleet-demo/README.md

-Fork of SpringOne@gx 2015 with fixes to make it run in corporate environment for Microservices workshop with Spring Boot/Cloud with Netflix OSS components.
+Fork of SpringOne2GX 2015 code with fixes to make it run in corporate environment for Microservices workshop with Spring Boot/Cloud with Netflix OSS components.

 Vehicle Fleet
 =============